-Shortlisted candidates will be invited to interview at one of our Open House Recruitment Sessions in London, Edinburgh, Leeds, Manchester and Dublin.
+Shortlisted candidates will be invited to interview at one of our Open House Recruitment Sessions in Dublin, Edinburgh, Leeds, London and Manchester.
 These sessions will include an introductory group presentation and Q&A discussing life on the Fringe, followed by a short one-to-one interview with each candidate.
 Each Open House will be tailored to a specific department, per the schedule below.

 Where possible, additional interviews will be scheduled with candidates who cannot attend the Open House dates or locations.
 These will predominantly take place via Skype.

 If there are positions remaining on the team following each round of Open House Sessions, further interviews will be conducted on a rolling basis until all positions are filled.
 As such, there is no set deadline.
 As we consider applications on a first received, first reviewed basis – we advise all candidates to apply as soon as possible to maximise your chances.